sintel-dev/Draco/docker/README.md

 GreenGuard is prepared to be run using [Docker](https://docker.com/).

-This are the commands needed to start a Docker container locally that runs a [Jupyter Notebook]( https://jupyter.org/) already configured to run GreenGuard.
+These are the commands needed to start a Docker container locally that runs a [Jupyter Notebook]( https://jupyter.org/) already configured to run GreenGuard.

 ```bash